Stone-Path-Engineering/stone-path-engineering.github.io/_experiences/2020-04-29-code-examples.markdown

 alt: image-alt
 project-date: April 2020
 client: Start Bootstrap
-category: Code Examples
+category: Code and More
-description: We keep some of our work over at GitHub.
-Feel free to take a look here <a href="https://github.com/Stone-Path-Engineering">https://github.com/Stone-Path-Engineering</a>
+description: We aim to share our work with the community whenever possible.
+You can find code and other reusable tools on <a href="https://github.com/Stone-Path-Engineering">our GitHub page.</a>
 ---